Mohammad Nawaz (footballer): Mumbai City

 In 2021, Indian Super League defending champions Mumbai City signed a three-year-long deal with Nawaz.
-He appeared in the 2021–22 season with the club as they finished on fifth position.
+He appeared in the 2021–22 season with the club as they finished on fifth position with Nawaz keeping five cleansheets.
 In April 2022, he was included in the club's 2022 AFC Champions League squad, and made his continental debut in their 1–0 defeat to Emirati side Al Jazira on 14 April.
+He made his Durand Cup debut against East Bengal on 3 September 2022 in a 4-3 loss and also received a yellow card.
+He remained on the bench in the final 2-1 loss to Bengaluru FC.
+He remained on the bench throughout the 2022–23 ISL season as backup for Phurba Lachenpa unable to make any appearance as Mumbai finished top of the table.
+In 2023 Indian Super Cup, he played only in the last group stage game against Chennaiyin FC as Lachenpa was out due to a minor injury, keeping a clean sheet in a 1-0 win.

-International
+International career

 Nawaz was part of the India under-17 side which was preparing for the FIFA U-17 World Cup being hosted in India.
 Prior to the tournament, it was announced that Nawaz wouldn't be in the 21-man squad but that he would be one of three players still training with the squad during it.

 Personal life

 His father works as a driver, and his mother is an anganwadi worker.
 He is the cousin of Mohammad Yasir.